-In this tailoring listicle, I hope to spotlight the noteworthy efforts of these Singaporean tailors whom I believe distinguish themselves from their peers in the industry.
-And don’t just take my word for it—all the tailors mentioned below have a Google rating of at least 4.5/5.
+In this tailoring listicle, I aim to highlight the commendable work of several Singaporean tailors who, in my view, stand out in the industry.
+And it’s not just my opinion—each tailor featured below holds a Google rating of at least 4.5 out of 5.

-The 12 tailors listed below are in ascending order of price.
-This is probably the most comprehensive guide on local tailors online – there are other listicles out there, but none whereby the writer personally tailored from all the mentioned tailors.
+The 10 tailors listed below are arranged in ascending order of price.
+This is likely the most comprehensive guide to local tailors available online—while other listicles exist, none are written by someone who has personally commissioned garments from every tailor featured.

 The “affordable tailor” segment is by far the most saturated space in the local tailoring industry.
 Unfortunately, most of these tailors often deliver sub-par products and are staffed by inexperienced part-timers.
 For more on what to look out for when buying a suit, read my tailoring guide here.
 I’ve been to most of these affordable tailors in Singapore and have shortlisted three based on my experience.